What Is a Barista, and How To Become One

 barista pouring latte

 First things first, they need to know the names of the all the most popular espresso drinks – and what exactly is an espresso and how does it differ from the kind of coffee you can find at any diner or gas station (aka drip coffee)?
 Baristas also need to prepare espresso drinks, froth and steam milk, operate espresso machines.
-An automatic will flatten the learning curve, and make the operators more productive.
+An automatic espresso machine will flatten the learning curve, and make the operators more productive.
 However, some coffee shops prefer to craft specialty coffee, and the use of a semiautomatic espresso machine is needed.

-Steaming and frothing milk and pulling perfect espresso shots with a semiautomatic espresso machine is more complicated, and it's better understood as a trade, if the barista has the chemistry and physics knowledge behind
+Steaming and frothing milk and pulling perfect espresso shots with a semiautomatic espresso machine is more complicated, and it’s better understood as a trade, if the barista has the chemistry and physics knowledge behind coffee extraction.

 Mastering various coffee brewing methods and understanding the science behind coffee extraction and how to change a recipe to tweak for a customer preference is very important.